samgiles/naulang/README.md

 ## Building

-There are two build targets for wlvlang, a standard, non-JITed interpreter build and a build that includes a tracing JIT compiler and optimiser.
+There are two build targets for naulang, a standard, non-JITed interpreter build and a build that includes a tracing JIT compiler and optimiser.
 Instructions for building each of these is presented below.

 ### Prerequisites